Watchers Council – Lobby Waiting Area – Later that Morning

 Jeff shook his head and stood up.
 “I’m not helping you clean up.”

-Jeff shot her a questioning look, but didn't slow down his eating.
+Jeff shot her a confused look, but didn’t slow down his eating.

-"What about that book you got in that occult shop in Lansing?"
-Faith asked as she popped a tater tot.
+“What about that book you got in that occult shop in Lansing?”
+Faith asked as she popped a tater tot into her mouth.

 “That doesn’t count,” Willow replied, opening her yogurt container.
 “The first page detailed how to make the book invisible.
 How much sense does that make?”